Ationet/ationetdocs/AN-Native_Interface_Protocol-Spec.md

-The Action Code specifies the type of record transaction to be retrieved; this differentiation is based on the different roles on an ATIONet operation (Fleet Company, Merchant, Network, Home-base), which also mandates different ways to identify the requester and scope of transactions to download.
+The Action Code specifies the type of record transaction to be retrieved; this differentiation is based on the different roles on an ATIONet operation (Merchant, Network), which also mandates different ways to identify the requester and scope of transactions to download.